A novel family of beta mixture models for the differential analysis of DNA methylation data: an application to prostate cancer: Methods

-To objectively derive the thresholds between methylation states, without loss of generality, we denote by clusters 1 and 2 the clusters representing hypomethylated and hypermethylated CpG sites respectively.
-The ratio of fitted density estimates $\omega_j$ for cluster $j = 1, 2$ is calculated as
+To objectively infer thresholds between methylation states, without loss of generality, we denote by clusters 1 and 2 the clusters representing hypomethylated and hypermethylated CpG sites respectively.
+The ratio of fitted density estimates $\omega_j$ for cluster $j = 1, 2$ is

-The threshold separating e.g., the hypomethylated and hemimethylated clusters is calculated as the minimum beta value at which $\omega_1 \ge 1$.
-Similarly, the threshold dividing the hemimethylated and hypermethylated clusters is calculated to be the maximum beta value at which the $\omega_2 \ge 1$.
+The threshold separating e.g., the hypomethylated and hemimethylated clusters is calculated as the minimum \textit{beta} value at which $\omega_1 \ge 1$.
+Similarly, the threshold dividing the hemimethylated and hypermethylated clusters is the maximum \textit{beta} value at which $\omega_2 \ge 1$.

 In the K$\cdot\cdot$ model, as the shape parameters are constrained to be equal for each patient, a single set of thresholds is calculated for all patients.
-As the shape parameters vary for each patient in the KN$\cdot$ model, a set of thresholds is calculated for each patient.
+In the KN$\cdot$ model, the shape parameters vary for each patient, so a set of thresholds is calculated for each patient.
+Unless one model is appropriate given the question of interest, to choose the optimal model between the K$\cdot\cdot$ and KN$\cdot$ models, here the well utilised model selection tools of the Akaike information criterion (AIC) \citep{AIC}, Bayesian information criterion (BIC) \citep{BIC} and the integrated complete log-likelihood criterion (ICL) \citep{Biernacki} are examined.